 If you choose the do it yourself option, I recommend that you plan it using a combination of this site: http://www.autourdumontblanc.com/en/, and the Tour of Mont Blanc: Complete Two-Way Trekking Guide Book by Cicerone Guides.
 And of course a good map and GPS tracks.

 The site shows you the availability of the refuges (mountain huts) and how long it takes to hike to the other hut.

 You’re also able to book the huts directly through their site.
 This is very time-consuming.
 However, it has the advantage of being the second cheapest option for trekking the TMB.

 The cheapest option for doing the TMB is camping.
 However, as I didn’t camp, I, unfortunately, can’t offer any advice on that.

-The traditional way is to do it counter-clockwise which is how we did it.
+The classic route is to do it counter-clockwise which is how we did it.
 The advantage of doing it this way is that you will keep running into the same people.
 If you want to hike with others, it’s easy enough to meet up.

 We did a combination of hiking on our own and with other people, we met on the trail, including a fellow Canadian!

 You can spend as much, or as little time with other people as you choose.
 It’s really up to you!

 You can see a map of the tour here from Wikipedia.

 How Long Does it Take to Hike the Tour du Mont Blanc?